AnaHrnndz/OG_Delineation/readme.md

 ## ⚙️ Requirements and Dependencies

-This project requires Python 3.x and several specialized bioinformatics and data manipulation libraries.
+This project requires Python 3.x and other bioinformatics tools and libraries.

 * **Python 3.x**
 * **ete4**
 * **eggnog-mapper**
 * **Biopython**
-* Other standard dependencies (e.g., `NumPy`, `Pandas`).
+* **FastRoot.py**

 > **Note:** The use of **Apptainer/Singularity** is highly recommended for a reproducible environment, as suggested by the `apptainer_ogd` folder.